green-api/greenapi-integration-gohighlevel/README.md

 1. To reply to a WhatsApp contact:
     - Use GHL's standard messaging interface
-    - The message will be routed through your adapter to [GREEN-API](https://green-api.com/en) and delivered via WhatsApp
+    - The message will be routed through your adapter to the appropriate [GREEN-API](https://green-api.com/en) instance based on the contact's tag

 2. Supported outgoing message types:
     - Text messages
     - File attachments

+### Important Note About Multi-Instance Conversations

+**⚠️ Important:** If the same phone number writes to multiple of your GREEN-API instances (different WhatsApp numbers), this integration will **not** create separate conversations.
+All messages from that phone number, regardless of which instance they contact, will appear in a **single conversation thread**.

 ## Troubleshooting

 ### Common Issues

 1. **Messages not being delivered:**
-    - Verify your [GREEN-API](https://green-api.com/en) instance is authorized
     - Check adapter logs for any errors
     - Ensure webhook URLs are correctly configured

-2. **App installation issues:**
-    - Make sure your app is configured for Sub-Account only
+    - Verify instance status in the management interface

+2. **Instance management problems:**
+    - Verify OAuth authentication is completed first
-    - Check that external authentication is properly set up
+    - Check that all required environment variables are set
+    - Ensure the custom page can communicate with your adapter service

 3. **Database connection errors:**
     - Verify your DATABASE_URL is correct
     - Ensure the database user has proper permissions
+    - Check that database migrations have been applied

 ## License